Siege of Fort Texas / Fort Brown

 When that advance finally came, Mexican troops received orders to assist in efforts to halt the U.S. Army.
 Although artillery continued a sporadic fire upon the fort, much of the Mexican infantry and cavalry surrounding the post moved forward to join the fighting at Palo Alto and Resaca de la Palma.

 The U.S. victory at Resaca de la Palma brought an end to the six-day bombardment of Fort Texas.
-Apparently concerned that the fire might strike their own retreating forces, Mexican gunners immediately halted their cannonade of the fort.
+Apparently concerned friendly fire might strike their own retreating forces, Mexican gunners immediately halted their cannonade of the fort.
 U.S. soldiers briefly fired upon the retreating Mexican troops, but they soon halted this activity when it appeared that they might strike their own compatriots, who followed in close pursuit.

 Though the confrontation at Fort Texas lasted six days, with periods of heavy cannon fire, casualties were remarkably low.
 Only two U.S. soldiers died in the bombardment, but that toll included the fort commander Jacob Brown.
 Major Brown was struck in the leg by a cannon ball on May 6.
 He survived for several days only to die on May 9, just hours before the siege ended.
 Despite his wound, Brown had helped maintain troop morale throughout the siege and his men named the liberated post—Fort Brown—in his honor.